theshoeshiner/jellyfin-plugin-subsync/README.md

 ## General Config

-### To Addresses:
-- Recipients of the newsletter.
-Add add as many emails as you'd like, separated by commas.
-    - All emails will be sent out via BCC

-### From Address
+### SubSync Path:
-- The address recipients will see on emails as the sender
-    - Defaults to JellyfinNewsletter@donotreply.com
+- The path to the SubSync executable (or the directory which contains it, in which case subsync.exe will be used as the executable name).